Top five best wireless headphones for 2019

 Wireless headphones to avoid

 These budget over-ear wireless Bluetooth headphones are a shining example of ‘too good to be true’.
 At a rock-bottom price, they’re barely more expensive that some of the cheapest in-ear wired headphones.
 They seem to have all the useful features, including a mic and controls to answer and control calls, as well as volume and music controls, and the earcups swivel flat for easy storage.
 However, sound quality is appalling.
-Bass is boomy, but also thick and dull; sound is muffled and dull, lacking articulation and excitement, and highs are tinny and harsh.
+Bass is boomy, but also thick and dull; sound is muffled and lifeless, lacking articulation and excitement, and highs are tinny and harsh.

 On paper these headphones look pretty decent.
 They’re wireless and have small hooks designed to keep them secure in your ears when you’re out for a jog.
 However, the bass is overpowering and the worst crime of all is that they’re uncomfortable, so you won’t be able to get the most out of your workout.